supremainc/g-sdk/docs/_apis/face.md

 Extract face templates from image files.

-Only supported by FaceStation F2.
-If the image file is not acquired by a FaceStation F2, the image data should be in JPG file format.
+Only supported by FaceStation F2 and BioStation 3.
+If the image file is not acquired by FaceStation F2 or BioStation 3, the image data should be in JPG file format.
 {: .notice--warning}

 | Request |